alexanderFLower-10/ARM-Assembler/README.md

 ## Project Structure

 - `ARMEmulator.cs`: Core emulator implementation
-- `Instruction.cs`: Base class for all instructions
+- `BaseClass + Binary.cs`: Base class for all instructions, converting to binary operations etc
+- `BranchExecutions.cs`: Handles execution of branch instructions
+- `Branches.cs`: Implements branch and compare instructions
+- `CustomExceptions.cs`: To implement many custom exceptions in the future
+- `Program.cs`: Main program entry point and instruction parsing
+- `ThreeParameterExecutes.cs`: Handles three-parameter instruction execution
 - `ThreeParameters.cs`: Handles three-parameter instructions
+- `TwoParameterExecutes.cs`: Handles two-parameter instruction execution
 - `TwoParameterInst.cs`: Handles two-parameter instructions
-- `Branches.cs`: Implements branch and compare instructions
-- `Program.cs`: Main program entry point and instruction parsing

 ## Usage

 **[In Progress]**

 This project is currently being developed into a working learning tool.
 The usage documentation will be updated once the interface and functionality are finalized.
+UPDATE: Assembler is now complete and ready to use via loading data into text file and entering filepath, consoleGUI with appropriate error handling, syntax highlighting, a debugging mode like Visual Studio with the ability to step and view variable (register and memory in this case) values.
+Will also implement the functionality to create this into a leetcode like applications, with example solution to problems alongside testing users solutions to problems etc.

 ## Supported Instruction Set